Boom Boom Satellites: 2009–2014: Collaborations and production

+2014: Kawashima's illness and death, dissolution

 In 2014, Boom Boom Satellites created a new song, "Only Blood", for a special trailer for the film Monsterz.
 Boom Boom Satellites performed at the Ex Theater Roppongi with Acidman on July 2, 2014.
 On July 4, 2014, the band announced that they would be composing the main theme, "Back In Black", for the anime adaptation of Ninja Slayer.
 In late November 2014, the band announced that they would be releasing their new album Shine Like a Billion Suns in February 2015, supporting the album with a concert at the Tokyo EX Theater Roppongi in March 2015.
 On December 31, 2014, Nakano revealed in a blog post on their official website that Kawashima's brain tumor issue had once again relapsed at the conclusion of their March 2014 tour, making it the fourth time he had suffered a relapse, and after diagnosis had only been given two more years to live.
 However, after they had read about boron neutron capture therapy, Kawashima underwent the procedure, all the while writing the new album.
 Kawashima was informed that the spread of the tumors had been successfully stopped, and the band decided to share the information with their fans.
 Nakano mentioned how proud he was for Kawashima to be able to go through the procedures, continue to tour, and write the album.

 In 2016, Boom Boom Satellites were announced to be performing the theme song for Kiznaiver titled "Lay Your Hands on Me".
 The version used for the anime was released as a single on April 17.
 A short music video was released on May 23, and it was announced that the full-size version of the song would be released digitally on June 1, followed by a physical/digital EP on June 22 featuring 3 other tracks.
 On the day of the release, Nakano posted on the official website and social media that the EP for "Lay Your Hands on Me" would be Boom Boom Satellites' final release, as Kawashima's tumors had relapsed for the fourth time and Kawashima was partially paralyzed.
 Nakano said that the "Lay Your Hands on Me" EP should be a suitable end to their career.
 On October 9, 2016, four months after the group stopped its activities, Kawashima died of his illness.

 The next year, Nakano started to work with singer Toru Kitajima on intermittent songs in a project called Pandas, along with a remake of a theme song for Psycho-Pass: Sinners of the System.
-He ultimately ended up forming a new band in 2021 called The Spellbound with The Novembers frontman Yusuke Kobayashi, releasing five singles from January to May at the same year and releasing their debut album in 2022.
-In October 2022, The Spellbound released "Subete ga Soko ni Arimasu you ni.", the ending theme for season four of the TV anime Golden Kamuy.
+He formed a new band in 2021 called The Spellbound with The Novembers frontman Yusuke Kobayashi, releasing five singles from January to May of that year and releasing their debut album in 2022.
+Longtime Boom Boom Satellites support drummer Yoko Fukuda also followed Nakano to The Spellbound.
+In October 2022, they released "Subete ga Soko ni Arimasu you ni.", the ending theme for season four of the TV anime Golden Kamuy.